MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-cloud-discovery.md

 ## Microsoft Defender for Endpoint integration

-If you integrated Microsoft Defender for Endpoint with Cloud App Security, and you don't see the results of the integration.
+If you integrated Microsoft Defender for Endpoint with Defender for Cloud Apps, and you don't see the results of the integration.

 |Issue|Resolution|
 |----|----|